MitchDarrow/HHC_2025/act3_snowblindambush_mjd.md

 [Server Side Template Injection - Python - Payloads All The Things](https://swisskyrepo.github.io/PayloadsAllTheThings/Server%20Side%20Template%20Injection/Python/#summary)

-A basic test to see if this is possible is {{7*7}}, because the expression evaluates on the page, then SSTI is possible.
+A basic test to see if SSTI is possible is {{7*7}}.
+Because the application evaluates the expression and displays the results on the page, the application is likely vulnerable.

 ![SSTI Test](/images/snowblind_sstitest.jpg)